syedafatima08/syedafatima08/README.md

 -> 👯 I’m looking to collaborate on Open source projects.

--> 💬 Ask me about Computer Science and Web Development.
+-> 💬 Ask me about Computer Science, Machine Learning, and Web Development.

 -> 📫 How to reach me www.linkedin.com/in/syeda-fatima-85330